itsquas05/TEST-FINALS/readme.md

 -The purpose of this project is to test and use my skills in HTML and CSS, as well as to try using JavaScript for making a website that looks aesthetically pleasing and responsive.

--This website is a scrolling website that is responsive, packed with animations.
+-This website is a multi paged website that is responsive, packed with animations.

 The technologies used in this project are: HTML, CSS, and JavaScript.